Epipolar Geometry Improves Video Generation Models: Experiments

 \subsection{Ablation Study}

 We ablate descriptor choices, geometric metrics, alignment methods, and design components.
 For efficiency the ablations are done on a subset of data.

-\textbf{Descriptor and Metric Analysis:} While SEA-Raft achieves highest visual quality (80.3\%), we observe it hacks the reward by preferring oversaturated scenes.
-LightGlue finds good correspondences in clean areas when videos contain artifacts, resulting in misleadingly low epipolar error, whereas we want correspondences across the entire scene so artifacts anywhere produce high error.
-Generally, all setups are comparable, but our main claim is that classical geometric constraints provide cleaner optimization signals than sophisticated alternatives that can miss global inconsistencies.
+{\looseness=-1 \textbf{Descriptor and Metric Analysis:} While SEA-Raft achieves highest visual quality (80.3\%), it hacks the reward by preferring oversaturated scenes.
+LightGlue finds correspondences in clean areas when videos contain artifacts, resulting in misleadingly low epipolar error, whereas we want correspondences across the entire scene so artifacts anywhere produce high error.
+All setups are comparable, but classical geometric constraints provide cleaner optimization signals than sophisticated alternatives that can miss global inconsistencies. }